 Counseling Degrees & Licenses in Texas

-As our national and global population grows and urbanization increases, this brings new and different pressures on mental health: there’s less family structure as people move around more, less care for older relatives, and less emotional support in general, for many people, according to research published in the Industrial Psychology Journal.
+As our national and global population grows and urbanization increases, this brings new and different pressures on mental health: There’s less family structure as people move around more, less care for older relatives, and less emotional support in general, for many people, according to research published in the Industrial Psychology Journal.

 Counseling is proven to be a viable long-term career choice.
 Not only do counselors and therapists enjoy the benefits of helping people work through emotional, family, school, or substance abuse issues, but they also enjoy a stable career.
 This is especially true in a state like Texas, with a demonstrated lack of counselors to serve a large population.